Natural treatments for epilepsy

 Epilepsy is far too serious a condition for self-treatment.
 For this reason, none of the treatments listed here should be used without the advice and supervision of a doctor.

 Ketogenic diet.
 Before drug treatments for epilepsy were invented, scientists noticed that fasting tends to reduce seizure frequency.
 Subsequent investigation pinned down a metabolic state called ketosis as the causative factor.
-Ketosis occurs during fasting and also while consuming a diet high in fat and very low in carbohydrates (the ketogenic diet).
+Ketosis occurs during fasting and also while consuming a diet high in fat and very low in carbohydrates (the ketogenic, or popularly known as keto, diet).

-When effective anticonvulsant drugs were developed, the ketogenic diet fell into disfavor, but medical interest has returned.
-The diet is seeing increased use in the treatment of people who do not respond fully to standard medications.
+After effective anticonvulsant drugs were developed, the ketogenic diet fell into disfavor.
+However, medical interest eventually returned, and the diet has increased in popularity for the treatment of people who do not respond fully to standard medications.
 Most studies have involved children because they tend to accept the diet more readily than adults.

 Nutritional support.
 Many drugs can impair the body’s ability to absorb or metabolize certain nutrients; however, anticonvulsants are particular offenders.
 Meaningful evidence indicates that common anticonvulsants interfere with the body’s handling of folate, biotin, calcium, vitamin D, and vitamin K. In addition, one anticonvulsant, valproic acid, affects the nutrient-like substance carnitine.
 For these reasons, it is often recommended that people using anticonvulsants take supplements that provide these nutrients.